Raanta, Coyotes blank Kings

 Garland scored his team-leading 10th goal of the season just 3:12 into the game when he put in a deflected shot from Dvorak.
 Garland's 23 career goals surpassed Juha Ylonen for the second-most by a Coyotes fifth-round draft pick in franchise history.
 Stepan finished a series of pinpoint passes around the perimeter and into the center for a power-play goal at 14:48 of the first, with Dvorak and Phil Kessel notching assists.

 Raanta turned away a breakaway attempt by the Kings' Austin Wagner with 10:32 to play in the third period.
-Jack Campbell had 24 saves for Los Angeles.
+Jack Campbell made 24 saves for Los Angeles.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)